Zhu-Justin/Sound/README.md

 # Sound

-A tool to detect and save user voice recording
+A tool to detect and save human voice recordings.

 ## Features
 1. Filter by volume